Dimitrios Roussopoulos: Career

-To advance principles of social ecology, Roussopoulos founded Ecology Montreal in 1989, the first municipal green party in North America.
+To advance libertarian municipalist ideas of social ecology, Roussopoulos founded Montréal Écologique (Ecology Montreal) in 1989, the first municipal green party in North America.
 With Serge Mongeau and Jacques Gelinas, Roussopoulos co-founded Les Editions Eco-Société in 1992.
-He founded the Montreal Urban Ecology Center, alongside fellow activist (and Roussopoulos’ life partner) Lucia Kowaluk in the mid-1990s.
+In the mid-1990s, together with Lucia Kowaluk, his life partner, he founded the Centre d'écologie urbaine de Montréal (Montreal Center for Urban Ecology).
+He later founded Société de développement communautaire de Montréal (Montreal Community Development Corporation), which incorporated the Centre d'écologie urbaine de Montréal, alongside Place Publique (Public Square), Groupe-ressource en éco-design (Eco-design Resource Group, and Démocratie municipale et citoyenneté (Municipal Democracy and Citizenship).

 From 2001 to 2012, Dimitri Roussopoulos headed the Taskforce on Municipal Democracy of the City of Montreal, which proposed and drafted the Montreal Charter of Citizen Rights and Responsibilities, the first right-to-the-city charter in North America, which was later recognized by UNESCO.
 The Taskforce then adopted the first citizens' initiative for public consultation whereby petitioning citizens can obtain public consultations on issues on a wide range of public policy issues, a first in North America.
-Roussopoulos additionally organize five citizen summits (2001-2010) for bottom-up democracy, drawing together one thousand citizens and non-governmental organizations to advance a citizens' agenda for change.
+Roussopoulos additionally organized five citizen summits (2001–2010) for bottom-up democracy, drawing together one thousand citizens and non-governmental organizations to advance a citizens' agenda for change.

-With the World Social Forum, Roussopoulos continues to advance extra-parliamentary opposition in Canada and bottom-up democracy in the tradition of Murray Bookchin's social ecology.
+In 2009, alongside Phyllis Lambert and Dinu Bumbaru, Roussopoulos founded the Institute of Policy Alternatives of Montreal, a think tank aiming to shed light on urban planning and development policy.

 In 2012, he founded the Transnational Institute of Social Ecology, an Athens-based network of intellectuals and activists working in various cities in Europe.

 In 2018, he co-curated the exhibition Milton-Parc: How We Did It, presented at the Canadian Centre for Architecture from September 2018 to March 2019.
-Currently, he serves as president of Communauté Saint-Urbain, a community project aiming to redevelop the heritage site Hôtel-Dieu de Montréal such that the site preserves its important status in the community, while attending to the needs of local residents.
+Currently, he serves as president of Communauté Saint-Urbain, a community project aiming to redevelop the heritage site Hôtel-Dieu de Montréal, such that the site preserves its important status in the community, while attending to the needs of local residents.